Flibbo/uni-ms-tt/README.md

 ## Acknowledgements

-The structure of this repo is inspired by the [HAW Hamburg Typst Template](https://github.com/LasseRosenow/HAW-Hamburg-Typst-Template) by Lasse Rosenow.
+This repo is inspired by the [HAW Hamburg Typst Template](https://github.com/LasseRosenow/HAW-Hamburg-Typst-Template) by Lasse Rosenow.